actionml/harness/install.md

 These projects are related and should be built together when installing from source (tarball and jar build TBD):

  1. The Harness Rest-Server (ActionML repo)
- 2. The Harness Auth-Server (ActionML repo)
+ 2. The Harness Auth-Server (ActionML repo) **This is not required and is not described here, see this [README](https://github.com/actionml/harness-auth-server) if you want the harness-auth-server**
  3. Engines' dependencies (external tarball, apt-get, yum, or brew installs)
- 4. Java-sdk (ActionML repo)
+ 4. Java-sdk (ActionML repo) **Optional: no need for this if you are using raw REST or the CLI to communicate with Harness**
  5. Python sdk (included with the Harness Server AML repo)

 ## Repositories
-For Harness 0.3.0+ These are split into 3 GitHub repositories.
+For Harness 0.4.0+ These are split into 2 GitHub repositories.

  1. [Harness-Rest-Server](https://github.com/actionml/harness): rest-server + Engines + Python CLI + Python SDK
- 2. [Harness-Auth-Server](https://github.com/actionml/harness-auth-server): this is quite stable and has had no major changes since 1/2018 and so is not likely to change
- 3. The [Harness Java-SDK](https://github.com/actionml/harness-java-sdk) only supports Events and Queries and so is also stable and not very likely to change.
-The project contains some Java SDK based integration tests but these are being moved to also work in the Harness repo as Python SDK based tests.
+ 2. The [Harness Java-SDK](https://github.com/actionml/harness-java-sdk) **Optional**: only supports Events and Queries and so is also stable and not very likely to change.
+The project is not needed if you are not using the Java SDK.

 For a guide to using IntelliJ for debugging see [Debugging with IntelliJ](debugging_with_intellij.md).